CEO, Envision Saint John: The Regional Growth Agency

 John Jarvie has served as Rothesay’s Town Manager since 1997.
 He is a Public Member of the Council of the Law Society of New Brunswick, Administrator of the Kennebecasis Valley Fire Department, a Committee Member of the Union of Municipalities of New Brunswick, and was Founding Chair of the Standards Board for the Planning Profession in Canada.

-Chief Administrative Offer, Town of Hampton
+Chief Administrative Officer, Town of Hampton

 Richard Malone is the Chief Administrative Officer for the Town of Hampton.
 He has over 25 years’ experience in municipal government and has held his current role as Hampton’s CAO since 2007.
 Richard has a background in municipal recreation having served over 16 years in municipal Recreation Director roles.